 Hard to spend

 Very few sellers will accept cryptocurrency as payment and those that do can change their mind overnight.
-The volatility of its value also makes it risky to purchase real life goods with cryptocurrency – for example, one of the first miners of Bitcoin bought a pizza for 10,000 Bitcoins… which would today be worth around 300m.
+The volatility of its value also makes it risky to purchase real life goods with cryptocurrency – for example, one of the first miners of Bitcoin bought a pizza for 10,000 Bitcoins… which would today be worth around $200 million.
 That’s one expensive meal!

 One rising trend to look out for is cryptocurrency being spent on NFTs – more on NFTs (non-fungible tokens) here.

 Not so much a danger for students but another problem with cryptocurrency is that it is awful for the environment.
 Mining cryptocurrency uses an extremely high volume of energy, giving it an enormous carbon footprint.

 16% of staff in our community said they would be unsure how to identify crypto presence in students’ bank statements during fund application.

 Like all trading and most investment activity, cryptocurrency is bought and sold through an app or website – to which funds need to be transferred.